-Atlantic City casinos see 1st revenue increase in 10 years
+Atlantic City casinos post 1st revenue hike in 10 years

 ATLANTIC CITY, N.J.
-(AP) — Internet gambling has helped Atlantic City’s casinos post their first revenue increase in a decade.
+(AP) — Internet gambling helped Atlantic City’s casinos post their first revenue increase in a decade.

-Figures released Thursday by state gambling regulators show the casinos won $2.6 billion from gamblers in 2016, an increase of 1.5 percent from a year earlier.
+Figures released Thursday by New Jersey gambling regulators show the casinos won $2.6 billion from gamblers in 2016, an increase of 1.5 percent from a year earlier.

 The last time Atlantic City casino revenue increased was in 2006, just as a wave of Pennsylvania casinos began opening and drawing away Atlantic City’s customers.
+The city had 12 casinos that year; now it has seven.

+Only two casinos posted revenue declines during the year, in which less competition and a continuing boost from New Jersey’s nation-leading online gambling industry helped Atlantic City casinos start to find a new equilibrium.
+It follows a brutal three year-period that saw five casinos close and 11,000 jobs lost.

 Most Read Stories